Steven Dick Kirchhoff

 Information Needed

-If you have any information concerning Steven Kirchhoff’s unsolved disappearance, please contact the Waterloo Police Department at 319-291-4345 or the Cedar Valley Crime Stoppers at 1-855-300-TIPS (8477).
-There may be a reward for information leading to an arrest and conviction in his case.
+If you have any information concerning Steven Kirchhoff’s unsolved disappearance and suspected homicide, please contact the Waterloo Police Department at 319-291-4340 ext.
+3 or Cedar Valley Crime Stoppers at 1-855-300-TIPS (8477).
+There is a reward for information leading to an arrest and conviction in this case.

 Sources: